wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

    write the values fron the MUX to the output buffer?
 In particular, why there is a global counter register, if all MUX operate in one single cycle?

+3. This design may not be power-friendly since on a cache hit, all 256 byte segments in the bank are read out.
+   Compared with the conventional design only a few segments are accessed, this can consume more power than the base line design.
+Also the MUX-based crossbar is power-hungry.

 This paper proposes compaction-free cache design, which optimizes over the conventional compressed cache by allowing compressed lines to be stored non-continuously in the data slot.
 The paper points out that conventional compressed caches often suffer from external fragmentation caused by not